Toyota Prius Plug-in Hybrid: Demonstration programs by country

 The demonstration program in Strasbourg was launched in April 2010.
 The 3-year program involved 70 demonstrator plug-ins and the deployment of dedicated charging infrastructure.
 The program set up more than 150 charging points at private parking lots of firms participating in the program, user homes, public parking lots and on public roads.
 The program was run by Électricité de France in partnership with Toyota and the City and the Urban Community of Strasbourg, and is financially supported through a research fund managed by the French Environment and Energy Management Agency.

-The City and the Urban Community of Strasbourg will leased five demonstrator plug-ins and also provided a subsidy to a local carsharing company to lease three demonstrators.
-The remaining vehicles will be leased to other public institutions and private companies.
+The City and the Urban Community of Strasbourg leased five demonstrator plug-ins and also provided a subsidy to a local carsharing company to lease three demonstrators.
+The remaining vehicles were leased to other public institutions and private companies.